ufal/npfl139/labs/faq.md

 ### TOCEntry: Install

+- _What Python version to use_

+  The recommended Python version is **3.11**.
+This version is used by ReCodEx to evaluate your solutions.
+Minimum required version is Python 3.10.

+  You can find out the version of your Python installation using `python3 --version`.

 - _Installing to central user packages repository_

   You can install all required packages to central user packages repository using